MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/known-issues.md

 1. Go to the **Control Panel** > **Microsoft Monitoring Agent** to disconnect your server from the existing [Azure management solutions](/azure/azure-monitor/platform/log-faq#q-how-do-i-stop-an-agent-from-communicating-with-log-analytics) (like Azure Monitor or Azure Security Center).
 Then set up Azure Update Management in Windows Admin Center.
 After that, you can go back to set up your other Azure management solutions through Windows Admin Center without issues.

-1. You can manually set up the Azure resources needed for [Azure Update Management](/azure/automation/automation-update-management) and then manually update the [Microsoft Monitoring Agent](/azure/azure-monitor/platform/agent-manage#adding-or-removing-a-workspace) (outside of Windows Admin Center) to add the new workspace corresponding to the Update Management solution you wish to use.
+1. You can manually set up the Azure resources needed for [Azure Update Management](/azure/automation/update-management/overview) and then manually [add or remove a workspace](/azure/azure-monitor/agents/agent-manage?tabs=PowerShellLinux#add-or-remove-a-workspace), outside of Windows Admin Center, to add the new workspace corresponding to the Update Management solution you wish to use.

 ## Windows Remote Management errors